 There are several guided tours of Rome that include the Basilica of St. John Lateran.
 From private tours where you will take a comprehensive tour of the monumental complex (the Basilica, the Chapel of Sancta Sanctorum, the Sanctuary of the Holy Stairs and the Cloister) to more extensive guided tours that encompass some of Rome's most emblematic basilicas, including St. John Lateran.

-3. What is the schedule for visiting the Basilica of St. John Lateran in Rome?
+3. What are the opening hours to visit the Basilica of St. John Lateran in Rome?

 The Basilica of St. John Lateran is open from 7 AM to 6:30 PM every day of the week.
 However, if you wish to visit the beautiful medieval cloister of the temple, you should know that it is open every day as well, but at a different time, from 9 AM to 6 PM.